 Pick Heavy Paper

 The thickness (or weight) of the paper is what will give your invitations that formal, professional feel.
 Look for paper that is at least 80 lb. or 12 pt. stock.
 Linen and felt weave papers can also give the design more visual interest and texture.
 Head to specialty stationery stores to find a range of options that you can touch in person, or order samples if you’re buying online.
-“Before you commit to buying all of the paper you need, you should get some samples and do a few tests to see what size and type of paper is going to give you the best results on the printer that you’re using,” says Natasha Lalwer, an expert over at Minted.
+“Before you commit to buying all of the paper you need, you should get some samples and do a few tests to see what size and type of paper is going to give you the best results on the printer that you’re using,” says Natasha Lawler, a PR expert and event planner at Natasha M. Lawler.
 “Some papers may be too thick for your home printer.
 Your design might look better on one paper over another.
 Review your printer’s settings to look for options related to print quality.
-Experiment to see what looks best!”
+Experiment to see what looks best.”

 Plan Your Ink Usage